afifpatel/aws-cdk-project/README.md

 # AWS CDK Project

-This project showcases how to use the AWS Cloud Development Kit (CDK) with TypeScript to automate the provisioning of AWS resources.
+This barnch showcases how to use the AWS Cloud Development Kit (CDK) with TypeScript to create an AWS Codepipeline.

-It sets up:

-- S3 bucket
-- SQS queue
-- Lambda function.

-The S3 bucket is configured to send notifications to the SQS queue upon the creation of new objects.
+A SNS is configured to send notifications to users subscribed.

 **GitHub Workflow:**
-This project includes a GitHub workflow to automate tasks such as building, testing, and deploying the CDK stack.
+This branch **DOES NOT USE** the GitHub workflow.

 ## Features